Shaktimaan: Shaktimaan film trilogy

 Shaktimaan is an upcoming Indian superhero film in the franchise.
 Mukesh Khanna officially confirmed on his official YouTube channel that he is making Shaktimaan not only with Sony Pictures Networks India but with Sony International.
 On 10 February 2022, SPE India made the announcement on Twitter with a short concept video showing the rise of Shaktimaan.

-The video shows a flying camera and glasses, which were signature accessories of Shaktimaan's alter ego journalist Pandit Gangadhar, followed by the emblem on the superhero's chest.
 It was also reported that the film would be part of a trilogy.

+Future

+On 8 November 2024, Mukesh Khanna, owner of Bheeshm International, released a teaser video on the company’s YouTube channel announcing the anticipated return of Shaktimaan.
+The teaser featured memorable scenes from the original series and hinted at the revival of the character, with Khanna stating, "It’s time for him to return."